 This is the blog post for cold email newbies.
 Or those of you who want to try something new with email outreach but lack inspiration.
-I’d like to tackle the problem of rethinking the ways in which we can write an opening message.
+I’d like to propose that we rethink the ways of writing an opening message.

 When you type “cold email” into Google, you’re sure to find a great load of articles about the pros and cons of this lead generation method.
 You learn that cold emailing is used to target ‘cold’ prospects, that is business people who might not have heard about your company, let alone buying from you.
 But you believe you’re a great fit for each other based on your Ideal Customer Profile, so you initiate the contact.

 Then you discover that there are many tools that let you automate sending, such as Woodpecker.
 Great.
 What a huge time and effort saver.

 You soon notice that you don’t need to write each email separately.
 You can use a template and include mail merge fields to personalize it.
 So you google “cold email templates” to find out how an email template looks like.
 You come across the one you like, paste it into the cold email automation app, and your job of writing an opening message is done.

 Using a cold email template that you found online can get you into trouble.

 - People use them constantly, so they become a cliche.
 They will contain a lot of widely-recognizable tactics that everybody uses to grab attention.

 - Chances are your prospect got the same email from somebody else before.
 Your competition has access to the Internet too.
 They may have used the email template you’ve chosen before you.

 - They affect your deliverability in a negative way.